coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 In the next section we will describe the commands to register terms as parametric relations and morphisms.
 Several tactics that deal with equality in Coq can also work with the registered relations.
-The exact list of tactic will be given :ref:`in this section <tactics-enabled-on-user-provided-relations>`.
+The exact list of tactics will be given :ref:`in this section <tactics-enabled-on-user-provided-relations>`.
-For instance, the tactic reflexivity can be used to close a goal ``R n n`` whenever ``R`` is an instance of a registered reflexive relation.
+For instance, the tactic reflexivity can be used to solve a goal ``R n n`` whenever ``R`` is an instance of a registered reflexive relation.
 However, the tactics that replace in a context ``C[]`` one term with another one related by ``R`` must verify that ``C[]`` is a morphism that respects the intended relation.
-Currently the verification consists in checking whether ``C[]`` is a syntactic composition of morphism instances that respects some obvious compatibility constraints.
+Currently the verification consists of checking whether ``C[]`` is a syntactic composition of morphism instances that respects some obvious compatibility constraints.